Mastercard/client-encryption-php/README.md

 #### Performing Decryption <a name="performing-decryption-jwe"></a>

-Call `JWEEncryption::decryptPayload` with a JSON response payload and a `JWEEncryptionConfig` instance.
+Call `JweEncryption::decryptPayload` with a JSON response payload and a `JweEncryptionConfig` instance.

 Example using the configuration [above](#configuring-the-JWE-encryption):
 ```php